ni/nimble/CONTRIBUTING.md

 1. Add wrappers for each framework.
 See instructions for [adding Angular wrappers](angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
 See instructions for [adding Blazor wrappers](packages/nimble-blazor/CONTRIBUTING.md).
 1. Publish and use! 🎉

-## Pull Requests, Releases, and Versioning
+## Pull Request Policies

+### Beachball change file

 This repository uses [beachball](https://microsoft.github.io/beachball/) to automate publishing its packages to NPM.
 The basic workflow is as follows:

-1. Every pull request must contain a "change file" which specifies how it affects the versions of each package and includes a description of the change.
+1. Every pull request that affects a published package must contain a "change file" which specifies how it affects the versions of each package and includes a description of the change.
 Developers generate this change file by running `npm run change` before creating the pull request.
 1. After the pull request completes, a CI pipeline will inspect the change files to generate changelogs, bump versions in package.json, and publish the newly built packages to NPM.

+### Chromatic visual component tests

-This repository uses [Chromatic](https://www.chromatic.com) to facilitate visual component review, and adds Github status checks to the build pipeline.
+This repository uses [Chromatic](https://www.chromatic.com) to facilitate visual component review, and adds GitHub status checks to the build pipeline.
 The workflow is as follows:

 1. The `UI Tests` status check is designed to highlight any visual changes included in the changeset.
 The developer (that's you!) should review the `UI Tests` status check in Chromatic, and if all changes are intentional or expected, mark the components as **approved**.
 1. The `UI Review` status check is designed to collect feedback from UX and visual designers.
 Using the Chromatic review tooling, invite designers to review and approve the component changes.

+### Code owners

+Pull Requests require the approval of at least one code owner.
+Owners are listed in [CODEOWNERS](./.github/CODEOWNERS).

+### Completing pull requests

-When submitting Pull Requests, use squash merges and copy the PR description into the squash commit message.
+When completing Pull Requests, use squash merges and copy the PR description into the squash commit message.
 Including the PR description makes it easier to see relevant history at a glance.

 ## Installing dependencies